mnescio/text-bot/README.md

 ```

-You will have to edit the text_bot.ipynb notebook in your google drive, where it will be saved, and then run
+That block will generate text output from the text bot.
+If you want to edit the seed phrase or other parameters for the bot, then you will have to edit the text_bot.ipynb notebook in your google drive, where it will be saved, and then run

 ```
 ! jupyter nbconvert --to python text_bot.ipynb